leviizu/ETL-Customer-and-product-data/README.md

 ● The also contains information about the device used to perform the scan, such as the screen height and width, and the number of pixels per millimeter.
 ● The file tends to represent one unique scan/capture ● Each Json object/string represents a data point of the scan/capture

+ETL-ed customer data from different countries, with different phone number formats, different languages, non ascii characters, numbers and punctuation marks in between names, typo errors and duplicated data
+ETL-ed Json type product data from a digital Xray machine into a structured  format.